anthony-mills/raspberrypi-carputer/README.md

 # Credits

 This project makes the use of a number of third party Open Source libraries.
-You are all fantastic thank you for all your hardwork its much appreciated!
+You are all fantastic!
+Thank you for all your hardwork its much appreciated!

 * [Ionic Framework](https://github.com/driftyco/ionic)
 * [ng-elif](https://github.com/zachsnow/ng-elif)